MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

     - Assigning a new owner for the app doesn't automatically provide necessary permissions to the environment or the underlying data sources used in the app.
 Admins should separately provision the user with necessary permissions to this user.

 - **Promote co-owner to owner:** If there are multiple co-owners for an app, admins can use this action to promote one of the co-owners to an owner.
-To do this, select an app and select **Promote co-owner to owner**.
+To do so, select an app and select **Promote co-owner to owner**.

 If you select multiple apps, Power Platform Advisor displays any shared co-owners for the selected apps.
 Selecting **Assign app** makes the selected co-owner the new owner for all the selected apps.